 In addition, pursuant to the terms of the Administration Agreement, the Administrator provides the Company with the office facilities and administrative services necessary to conduct its day-to-day operations.
-The Adviser is the sole member of, and controls, the Administrator.
+Arthur H. Penn is the managing member of the Adviser and the Administrator.